SYST/OR 664 CSI 674. Bayesian AI

 List of Topics

-• Unit 1: Probability and Bayes Rule
+• Unit 1: Introduction: History of AI, Bayes approach to ML and AI.
+Probability and Bayes Rule.

 • Unit 2: Utility and Decision Theory